Hope brings joy. Even in a world where it may seem like there’s only bad news, there are still many reasons to be thankful and rejoice in the Lord.

-Thank God for these signs of progress in healthcare being made around the world to save children’s lives and provide them with a healthy future.
+We thank God for signs of progress in healthcare being made around the world to save children’s lives and provide them with a healthy future.

 Be joyful in hope, patient in affliction, faithful in prayer.—Romans 12:12 (NIV)

-Since 1990, the worldwide rate of deaths of children under age 5 has declined by 58%.
-At the same time, the rate of women dying in childbirth or from birth complications dropped by 38%.
+Globally, the rate of deaths of children under 5 is on the decline, with 38 deaths per 1,000 live births as of 2021 — a 61% decrease since 1990.
+Also, the ratio of women dying in childbirth or from birth complications dropped by 34% from 2000 to 2020.

-Dear God, we give You thanks for every precious mother and child whose life has been saved.
-Give us courage and strength to extend Your love to more mothers and kids so that they may enjoy fullness of life.
+Dear God, we thank You for every precious mother and child whose life has been saved.
+Give us courage and strength to extend Your love to more mothers and kids so that they may enjoy Your fullness of life.

 Give: The first weeks of life are a critical time for babies and their moms.
 Your gift of a new mother and baby kit can boost a baby’s chance to live a long, healthy life.

-Vitamin A supplements have been shown to reduce child deaths by as much as 24% in low- and middle-income countries.
-That means 600,000 lives saved by preventing measles, diarrhea, and other childhood illnesses.
+Vitamin A supplements have been shown to reduce child deaths up to 24% in low- and middle-income countries.
+This means thousands of lives could be saved by preventing childhood illnesses such as measles and diarrhea.

-Vitamin A boosts growth and enhances a child’s ability to resist or bounce back from infectious diseases, as well as helping to prevent blindness.
-For children who don’t get enough eggs, fortified milk, or orange and yellow vegetables and fruits in their diet, a couple of high dose capsules costing just a few pennies each and given between birth and 59 months can change health outcomes for the better.
-That’s why World Vision includes Vitamin A as part of its early childhood interventions.
+Vitamin A boosts growth, enhances a child’s ability to resist or bounce back from infectious diseases, and helps to prevent blindness.
+However, many vulnerable children may not get enough vitamin A from their diet.
+Supplying high-dose capsules, costing just a few pennies each and given between birth and 59 months, can lead to better health outcomes.
+That’s why World Vision includes vitamin A as part of our early childhood interventions.

-Heavenly Father, giver of every good and perfect gift, we desire to be Your instruments to bring fullness of life to every child.
-Please give us both the will and the means to make life better for every child we serve.
+Heavenly Father, giver of every good and perfect gift, we desire to be Your instruments to ensure every child can flourish.
+Please give us the will and the means to improve life for every child we serve.

-Give: Your gift of life-saving medicine and supplies, matched with five times the amount of donations from pharmaceutical and medical supply companies, assure that health clinics have the antibiotics, antimalarial medications, deworming medication, Vitamin A, and more to keep children well.
+Give: Your gift of life-saving medicine and healthcare, which multiplies 6 times thanks to donations from pharmaceutical and medical supply companies, ensures that health clinics have medicines, vitamin A, and supplies to keep children well.

-3. Immunizations prevent between 2 and 3 million deaths each year.
+4. Immunizations prevent up to 5 million deaths each year.

-Vaccinations against tuberculosis, polio, diphtheria, tetanus, pertussis, and measles save about 2.5 million lives each year.
-In fact, taking immunizations to children in every corner of the world has likely saved more lives than any other health activity of the past 50 years.
+Vaccinations against life-threatening diseases like the flu and measles save up to 5 million lives each year, according to the World Health Organization (WHO).
+In fact, delivering immunizations to children around the world has saved more lives than any other health activity in the past 50 years.

 Dear Lord, we know that every child is created in Your image and deserves our care.
 Renew our dedication to following Your example as a friend and healer for children in need around the world.

-A baby splashing in the bath, a mom drinking sparkling clean water from a glass, and children washing their hands with soap and water after using the toilet — these are a few signs of the healthy life that people enjoy when they have access to clean water and sanitation.
+Imagine a baby splashing in the bath, a mom savoring a drink of pure clean water, and children washing their hands with soap and water after using the toilet.
+These simple activities are a few signs of a healthy life that becomes possible when children and adults have access to clean water and improved sanitation.